Bonus Events

 The Math Formula that Spells Your Name!

 What’s a polynomial?
 Just a type of math expression.
 What’s your Personal Polynomial?
 Find out by typing your name into the online generator!
 Desktop web browser users can even save your polynomial as an image file to dazzle your friends and family.
 How does it all work?
-Visit the Personal Polynomials site to see a video explanation!
+Visit the Personal Polynomials site (opens new window) to see a video explanation!

 Online Q&A: John Urschel